OCWiC ACM-W Professional Chapter

 Our History

 In 2005, the Ohio Celebration of Women in Computing (OCWiC) was one of ACM-W’s first regional Celebrations (celebration.ocwic.org).
-We have continued to have regular biannual OCWiCs since then, and our community has grown bigger with each event.
+Since then, we have continued to have regular biannual OCWiCs, and our community has grown more prominent with each event.

-On April 2018, OCWiC was very pleased to be chartered as the first ACM-W Professional Chapter in the U.S. Becoming a professional chapter formalizes the strong relationship we already have with ACM-W .
-Connecting our regular Celebrations to a Professional Chapter provides stability and continuity for our organization.
-As a newly formalized non-profit, we will have new responsibilities, which will support us in adopting more professional practices.
+On April 2018, OCWiC was delighted to be chartered as the first ACM-W Professional Chapter in the U.S. Becoming a professional chapter formalizes our strong relationship with ACM-W. Connecting our regular Celebrations to a Professional Chapter provides stability and continuity for our organization.
+As a newly formalized non-profit, we will have new responsibilities, supporting us in adopting more professional practices.

-ACM-W student chapters around the state, who provide us with news from their areas.
+ACM-W student chapters around the state provide us with news from their areas.
 Our weekly newsletter has nearly 1000 subscribers.
-We are planning development on the next phase of our website, to add functionality to make it easier for community members to post and find jobs, volunteer opportunities, events and clubs.
+We are planning development on the next phase of our website to add functionality to make it easier for community members to post and find jobs, volunteer opportunities, events, and clubs.

-OCWiC ACM-W benefits from stronger ties with local ACM-W student chapters in Ohio, and we can help them connect with each other.
-As other new ACM-W Professional Chapters are chartered, we will synergize with them to create even more opportunities for a vibrant exchange of ideas with our sister chapters, and to co-produce joint projects and events.
+OCWiC ACM-W benefits from stronger ties with local ACM-W student chapters in Ohio, and we can help them connect.
+As other new ACM-W Professional Chapters are chartered, we will synergize with them to create even more opportunities for a vibrant exchange of ideas with our sister chapters and to co-produce joint projects and events.

 About ACM

-The Association of Computing Machinery (ACM) is the premiere global computing society, founded in 1947 to advance computing as a science.
+The Association of Computing Machinery (ACM) is the premier global computing society, founded in 1947 to advance computing as a science.
 Visit the ACM website to learn more.

 About ACM-W